d-zg/original_performance_takehome/APPROACH.md

 ### 1. Reducing operation count

-Most of these were discovered by doing detailed operation-by-operation walkthroughs of the hot loop and repeatedly asking Claude "why are we doing this?" about each step.
+Most of these were discovered by doing detailed operation-by-operation walkthroughs of particular areas and repeatedly asking Claude "why are we doing this?" about each step.

 - **multiply_add fusion**: `(a + const) + (a << N)` collapses to a single `multiply_add(a, 2^N+1, const)`.
 Applied to the hash function (6 stages, 3 ops each -> 1 op for fusable stages) and index updates.
 - **1-based tree indexing**: The index update `idx = 2*idx + 1 + (val & 1)` becomes `idx' = 2*idx' + parity` saving one VALU op per vector per round by making the +1 implicit.
 We pay a minor setup cost (computing `forest_values_p - 1` and broadcasting it for gather addressing) but save one op per vector per non-leaf round.